yihao-meng/HoloCine/README.md

 If you want to quickly test the model's stability on your own text prompt and don't want to design it by yourself, you can use LLM like gemini 2.5 pro to generate text prompt based on our format.
 Based on our test, the model is quite stable on diverse genres of text prompt.

+# Community Support

+## Comfyui
+Thanks @Dango233 for implementing comfyui node for HoloCine. (kijai/ComfyUI-WanVideoWrapper#1566).
+This part is still under test, so feel to leave an issue if you encounter any problem here.

 # Citation